wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Gradio-Gguf](media/project_banner.jpg)
-Status - Tested and works good, on Windows with Vulkan GPU, while Linux testing is currently done by Devin through CPU inference (as its been a while).
-Another thing, if you are on Windows 10/11 and prefer Qwen, there is also now [Qwen-Windows-Gguf](https://github.com/wiseman-timelord/Qwen-Windows-Gguf), then use that instead.
+Status - Windows mode works good on Windows with Vulkan GPU, while Linux testing was done by Devin through CPU inference.
-- Currently v2.10 - Fixed long-running issues with Formatting of model text output (see update notes).
+- Current v2.11 - Linux mode was bug-fixed by Devin with Linux agent using CPU inference, and something DID need fixing.
-- Upcoming v2.11 - as much as possible tested by Devin in a linux agent, which I assume will result in some kind of update.
+- Previous v2.10 - Fixed long-running issues with Formatting of model text output (see update notes).

 ## Description
 Intended as a high-quality chat interface with wide hardware/os support, windows 10-11 (WSL not required) and Ubuntu 24-25, with any Gpu on GGUF models through Python ~3.11-~3.13.
 An optimal number of features for a ChatBot, as well as, dynamic buttons/panels on the interface and websearch and RAG and TTS and archiving of sessions, and all on local models, so no imposed, limitations or guidelines (model dependent).
 This tool providing a comparable interface found on premium non-agentic AI services, where the configuration is intended to be intelligent, while without options reported in forums to make no difference on most models (no over-complication).
 The program using offline libraries (apart from websearch) instead of, online services or repeat download or registration.
+By the way though, if you are on Windows 10/11 and prefer Qwen, then there is also now [Qwen-Windows-Gguf](https://github.com/wiseman-timelord/Qwen-Windows-Gguf).

 ### Core Principles
 - This project is for a chat interface, and is not intended to overlap with other blueprints/projects, `Rpg-Gradio-Gguf` or `Agent-Gradio-Gguf`.